 Houston’s mural artists have painted on hundreds of walls throughout the city and suburbs.
 A website makes it easy to find a mural nearest to where you are.

-If you’re in Houston Heights, check out the retro-looking space/UFO-themed mural by Sergio Aguilar and José Kontos on the Heights House Hotel.
+One of the many things you can do in Houston is to check out the retro-looking space/UFO-themed mural by Sergio Aguilar and José Kontos on the Heights House Hotel.
 If you stand in the beam of light, it will look like you’re being abducted.
+And if you’re into space, you can visit the Space Center Houston also.
 In Midtown, Preservons la Creation, Sebastien “Mr. D” Boileau, painted God holding a can of spray paint in the style of Michaelangelo at 2800 San Jacinto Street.

 In downtown Houston, the Houston Is Inspired mural by GONZO247 is across from Market Square Park.
 Incidentally, Market Square Park hosts free events, such as live music and movie nights, and is home to sculptures, a 9/11 memorial garden, dog parks, and Niko Niko’s, a Greek takeout restaurant.